 Chemical and Environmental Engineering Group

 Raffaella received in 2016 her Bachelor Degree in Chemical Engineering from Politecnico di Torino.
 In 2019, she graduated from both Politecnico di Torino and KTH, Royal Institute of Technology in Stockholm, as part of the Double Degree Master Programme in Chemical Engineering.
 During her studies, she focused on different aspects of existing technologies and investigated new methods for their implementation.
-On her thesis, she worked on renewable energy, in particular on photovoltaics and what concerns the Dye-Sensitized Solar Cells technology.
-In 2017, she had a leadership role as “building engineer” in Engineers Without Border for developing a new sustainable method for plastic recycling using solar thermal power.
-For her PhD studies, she is working on drinking water treatment as part of the European Project REWATERGY: sustainable reactor engineering for applications on the Water-Energy Nexus.
-In particular she is working on the design and the construction of a prototype system which incorporates a membrane filtration system with a UV-C LED emitter in a household device to remove microplastics and for microbial inactivation.
+For her Master thesis, she worked on renewable energy, in particular on photovoltaics and what concerns the Dye-Sensitized Solar Cells technology.
+Finally, in October 2019, she started her PhD studies at URJC as part of the Marie Curie European Industrial Doctorate REWATERGY.
+During her investigation, she has been working on optimizing a drinking water treatment for the removal of microplastics and other contaminants of emerging concerns through a membrane filtration system coupled with UV-B and UV-C LED emitters.
+On the one hand, after selecting the best-performing membrane, she focused on modelling the membrane fouling by microplastics to increase their removal.
+On the other hand, she studied the degradation kinetics of a typical pharmaceutical compound by irradiating UV LEDs at different wavelengths.
+Finally, she performed a life cycle sustainability assessment to compare the new treatment with conventional solutions.
+Passionate about social, environmental and economic sustainability, she wants to apply her knowledge in addressing global challenges like climate change and energy transition.

 • Sustainable Reactor Engineering for Applications on the Water-Energy Nexus (REWATERGY) Photo-irradiation and Adsorption based Novel Innovations for Water-treatment